Documentation Index

 rustunnel setup

-# → prompts for server address and auth token, writes ~/.rustunnel/config.yml
+# → prompts for region and auth token, writes ~/.rustunnel/config.yml

 rustunnel http 3000